turingschool-examples/task_manager_rails/README.md

 </form>
 ```

-Here we have a form with an action (url path) of /tasks and a method of post.
+Here we have a form with an action (url path) of `/tasks` and a method of `post`.
 This combination of path and verb will be important when we create the route, controller and action.
 We then have an text input field for the title, a textarea for the description, and a submit button.

 _side note_: You may be wondering about this `form_authenticity_token` business - don't worry about this now; it has to do with security protocols in Rails.
 If you are *super* curious, take that line out and see what happens - then come back and put that line back in when your form no longer works!